 When it comes to VoIP the ALG may modify VoIP data to allow it to pass through the firewall,resulting in reduced quality and performance or even even complete loss of audio signal or connection.
 You should therefore turn off this feature.

-SPI and DoS protection
+SPI and DoS Protection

 SPI stands for Stateful Packet Inspection.
 It is another firewall security feature often included in a business networks.
 It only allows data matching known active connection to pass through.
 DoS stands for Denial or Service and is a kind of network attack aimed at overwhelming a computer network and making it dysfunctional.
 Both protections help the router to identify and approve or reject data for security reasons.

 NAT stands for Network Address Translation.
 It is an essential network technology that allows multiple devices to share a single IP address.

-Double NATing is a situation where more than one router is performing the address network translation on network.
-The most common example is a Wi-Fi router that is connected to a Cable or DSL modem where both devices have NAT enabled (generally Cable modems presents less problems in this regard).
+Double NATing is a situation where more than one router is performing the address network translation on a network.
+The most common example is a Wi-Fi router that is connected to a Cable or DSL modem where both devices have NAT enabled (generally Cable modems present less problems in this regard).
 Double-NATing is known to cause problems for VoIP phones.

 If this doesn't work can try putting the second router IP Address in your first router’s DMZ – Demilitarized Zone.
-The DMZ allows all traffic to pass through without any translation and hence in theory will counteract the effect of double NATing.
-Since sending traffic through the DMZ can expose you to security risks, this configuration should be consulted with a network security expert to make sure it does not introduce vulnerabilities into your network.
+The DMZ allows all traffic to pass through without any address translation and in theory will counteract the effect of double NATing.
+Since sending traffic through the DMZ can expose you to security risks, this configuration should be consulted with a network security expert to make sure it does not introduce vulnerabilities into your network!

-IP Telephony protocols
+Firewall and IP Telephony Protocols

 UDP – User Datagram Protocol, SIP – Session Initiation Protocol, and RTP – Real-time Transport Protocol are all technologies that needed for the proper functioning of IP Telephony.
-Make sure you are not blocking any of the as restrictions on any of these protocols in your firewall settings may cause one way or no audio during calls or completely block calls.
+Make sure you are not blocking any of them.
+Restrictions on any of these protocols in your firewall settings may cause one way or no audio during calls or completely block calls.
 Outbound restrictions are particularly crucial in this regard.
 Any modifications to your firewalls should, again, be handled with the advice of a network security expert.